|Best Walleye Jig||Northland Fire-Ball Jig||SEE IT||

 The Northland baitfish blades have been legendary for years for their fish catching combination of flash and vibration.
 The addition of a float is not so common and provides a lot of color, but most importantly, flotation.
 The buoyancy helps keep the hooks from dragging the bottom and damaging the hooks and bait.

 Walleye anglers are very particular about their spinner rigs.
-The Northland Baitfish Float’n Spin is a top choice because it’s extremely versatile and allows anglers to carry less tackle but still be covered in a variety of situations.
+The Northland Baitfish Float’n Spin is one of the best walleye lures because it’s extremely versatile and allows anglers to carry less tackle but still be covered in a variety of situations.

 Best Glide Bait: Clam Tikka Mino